Control Data Types of Signals

 Data Type Expressions

 You can specify the value of a data type parameter as an expression that evaluates to a numeric data type object.
 Simply enter the expression in the data type field on the block dialog box.
-In general, enter one of the following expressions:
+In general, enter one of these expressions:

 Specify the value of a data type parameter as a command that invokes the